-Anything you can do to help people better understand your industry and the work you do will be extremely valuable to you.
+Creating content that helps people solve problems and better understand the work you do will be extremely beneficial to you.

 2. Thought Leadership Posts.

-In these posts, you can show how and why you approach things differently at your company.
-Or, you can call attention to problems in your industry and what you’re doing to help solve them.
+- Call attention to problems in your industry and discuss what you’re doing to help solve them.

 3. Humanizing Posts.